About Dry Eye

 Spotlight on Lipiflow

 LipiFlow is a thermal pulsation therapy for eyelid gland disease.
 As part of your dry eye evaluation, we will examine the eyelid glands, which are responsible for the essential oil in the tear film and keep high-quality tears on the eye surface.
 Tears evaporate quickly without this oil, and the sensation of dryness and irritation persists.
-LipiFlow is a 15-minute eyelid treatment which heats and massages the eyelids, expressing the glands to allow the free flow of oil into the tear film.
+LipiFlow is a 15-minute eyelid treatment that heats and massages the eyelids, expressing the glands to allow the free flow of oil into the tear film.
 Most patients will experience a noticeable improvement in dry eye symptoms; however, the primary goal of this treatment is to break the cycle of eyelid gland occlusion and prevent further atrophy and dysfunction of glands over time.
 The spa-like experience is comfortable and enjoyable, and patients can return to normal activities immediately afterward.

 Spotlight on IPL

 IPL is a focused laser treatment for dry eye.
 It consists of applying several spots of laser to the lower eyelid.
 The sensation is minimal — if anything, the patient may feel a light rubber band-like snap on the cheek.
 The laser targets blood vessels tracking into the lower eyelid, which carry inflammation to the eyelid glands and cause eyelid gland dysfunction.
 Without properly functioning eyelid glands, tear quality is poor.
 After this treatment, patients can expect an improvement in dry eye symptoms.
 This laser is also used for cosmetic skin treatments, so patients will not only notice an improvement in the eyelid but in the cheek skin tone and texture as well.
 The initial treatment is a series of four sessions of approximately ten minutes each.
-Patients may be able to reduce or discontinue use of some of their other dry eye treatments after this procedure, although individual results may vary.
+Patients may be able to reduce or discontinue the use of some of their other dry eye treatments after this procedure, although individual results may vary.

 SPOTLIGHT ON PROKERA